 Contributors: Michele Barker, Antoine Bousquet, Kathryn Brimblecombe-fox, Edgar Gomez Cruz, Joseph DeLappe, Jack Faber, Adam Fish, Caren Kaplan, Amy Gaeta, Sophia Goodfriend, Mitch Goodwin, Anna Munster, Tom Sear, J.D.
 Schnepf, Yanai Toister, Simon M. Taylor, Madelene Veber

-Beryl Pong is a UKRI Future Leaders Fellow at the Centre for the Future of Intelligence, and an Affiliated Associate Professor in the Faculty of English, at the University of Cambridge.
+Beryl Pong is a UKRI Future Leaders Fellow at the Centre for the Future of Intelligence, University of Cambridge.
+She holds affiliated positions with the Faculty of English and with Trinity College at Cambridge, and with the Department of English, Linguistics, and Theatre Studies at the National Univrsity of Singapore.
 She is the author of British Literature and Culture in Second World Wartime: For the Duration (2020).

 Michael Richardson is writer, researcher, and teacher living and working on Gadigal and Bidjigal country.
 He is an Associate Professor in Media and Culture at UNSW Sydney, where he co-directs the Media Futures Hub and the Autonomous Media Lab, and an Associate Investigator with the ARC Centre of Excellence on Automated Decision-Making & Society.
 His research and writing examines technology, power, witnessing, trauma, and affect in contexts of war, security, and surveillance.